New Music Guild, Inc. Festival XXXIV, May 25-26, 2018, with Dana Alumni Pianist Thomas Osuga, & Violinists Sho Omagari & Wanda Sobieska

-The New Music Guild’s third concert set of the season will take place at 7:00 p.m.
-Saturday, May 20th, 2017 at the First Congregational Church of Jefferson, Ohio (an attractive small red brick church, built 1828), and at 4:00 p.m.
-Sunday, May 21st, 2017 at Saints Peter and Paul Church, Holy Apostles Parish, 421 Covington Street in downtown Youngstown.
-If you take Lincoln Ave west from 5th Ave on the YSU Campus, it intersects Covington Street after about half a mile.
+The New Music Guild’s Annual Winter Concerts will take place at 7:00 p.m.
+Friday, January 26th, 2017 at Saints Peter and Paul Church, Holy Apostles Parish, 421 Covington Street in downtown Youngstown, and at 7:00 p.m.
+Saturday, January 27th, 2017 at the First Congregational Church of Jefferson, Ohio (an attractive small red brick church built in 1828).
+If you take Lincoln Ave. west from 5th Ave. on the YSU campus, it intersects Covington Street after about half a mile.
 The brown brick Art Nouveau church has a steeple and will be on your right.
 It is a beautiful acoustic space.

 Born in Warsaw, Poland, Sobieska belongs to the fifth generation of a family of musicians and musicologists.
 She has appeared as solo and chamber musician in the United States, Poland, and Canada.
 She regularly plays in many professional orchestras.

-She began studying violin ay the age of five, and attended the Grazyna Bacewicz School of Music in Warsaw, the Cleveland Music School Settlement and the University of Cincinnati’s College-Conservatory of Music, where she earned her Bachelor’s in Violin Performance summa cum laude.
+She began studying violin at the age of five, and attended the Grazyna Bacewicz School of Music in Warsaw, the Cleveland Music School Settlement, and the University of Cincinnati’s College-Conservatory of Music, where she earned her Bachelor’s in Violin Performance summa cum laude.

 Sobieska is also a gifted arranger and has studied composition for many years.
 Recent arranging engagements include commissions by the San Francisco Chamber Orchestra and the English Symphony Orchestra.
-In 2009 she launched www.freegigmusic.com, a website dedicated to making much-needed sheet music available to working musicians.
-Featuring her own practical arrangements of commonly requested pieces available for free while adhering to standards of high quality, the site currently serves over 1000 visitors a day worldwide.
+In 2009 she launched http://www.freegigmusic.com, a website dedicated to making much-needed sheet music available to working musicians.
+Featuring her own practical arrangements of commonly requested pieces available for free while adhering to standards of high quality, the site has a surprisingly large following worldwide.

-Violinist Gwyneth Rollin will begin the concert with Robert Rollin’s Hebraic Prayer, accompanied by the composer at the piano.
-The melody, known worldwide, is from the Jewish Saturday worship service.
-The piece begins with a rhapsodic violin cadenza and moves to invertible counterpoint between violin and piano.
-Gwyneth Rollin studied Violin and Music Theory at the University of Calgary and Indiana University.
-She played in the National Youth Symphony of Canada, Calgary Philharmonic, Youngstown Symphony, and Warren Philharmonic.
+Violinist Gwyneth Rollin will begin the concert with the premiere of Rollin’s Margeritkelach Variations accompanied by the composer at the piano.
+The melody, known worldwide, is an old Jewish folk song definitively recorded in the sixties by singer Theodore Bikel.
+Gwyneth Rollin studied Violin and Music Theory at the University of Alberta, Calgary and Indiana University (PhD).
+She played in the National Youth Symphony of Canada, the Calgary Philharmonic, the Youngstown Symphony, and the Warren Philharmonic.